 - Healthy blueberry muffins

 All of these muffins start with one common base that is so versatile that it works great with many different flavor combinations.
 So what we are saying is that we use this base muffin recipe for all of the flavor combinations and then adjust it slightly for each muffin by adding in different mix-ins.

 Each of the recipes calls for the same number of dry ingredients, only the toppings and mix-ins vary.
 You actually just pour the batter into the muffin tin and then add in whatever ingredients you would like!
 I then swirled it around with a toothpick in order to get the mix-ins to be evenly dispersed.

 Blender muffin ingredients

 eggs- we use eggs as the binding agent in these muffins and have not tried with any other egg replacement.
-If you try with flax eggs, please let us know how it turns out.
+If you try with flax eggs to make them vegan, please let us know how it turns out.

 banana– not only do bananas provide a serving of fruit, but they also add a touch of sweetness to these muffins.
-Bananas also help keep these muffins light and fluffy.
+Using ripe bananas also help keep these muffins light and fluffy.

 applesauce – helps to keep your muffins moist while also giving you the nutritional benefit of fruit!
 We used an unsweetened applesauce for these muffins.

 baking powder + baking soda – for muffins, we use the combination of both baking powder and baking soda as we find that it provides the best lift and structure that you are looking for in a muffin!